 About the Greenspace Guardians Program

-The Greenspace Guardian Certification program equips volunteers with the skills and knowledge required to effectively support the restoration and long-term maintenance of public greenspaces.
-As a participant, you’ll learn about our region’s native ecosystems, plant identification, how to work with volunteers, management strategies for invasive plants and what it takes to maintain projects over time.
+Our Greenspace Guardian Certification equips volunteers with the skills and knowledge required to effectively support the restoration and long-term maintenance of public greenspaces.
+As a participant, you’ll learn about our region’s native ecosystems, plant identification, how to work with volunteers, management strategies for invasive plants, and what it takes to maintain projects over time.
 You’ll spend time in the classroom as well as in the field, where you’ll hear from greenspace professionals about best practices and lessons learned.

 To earn certification as a Greenspace Guardian, you’ll synthesize the knowledge received during classroom and field sessions into a capstone project to benefit the community.
 Our experienced staff will guide you and your fellow future Guardians through each step of the process and connect you with additional resources as needed to bolster your success.